GET

 Response

-The Action URL should respond with an HTTP OK JSON response with the body payload below, or with an HTTP error.
+The Action URL should respond with an HTTP OK JSON response with the body payload (shown below), or with an HTTP error.
+In addition:

 • The client must handle HTTP client errors, server errors, and redirect responses.